tmax-cloud/cicd-operator/docs/ci_design.md

 3. Webhook body (GitHub specific body) is converted to a generic webhook body structure.
 4. Webhook calls `ChatOps` plugin, which is registered for the `issue_comment` event.
 5. `ChatOps` calls `Integrator` to create `IntegrationJob`.
 6. Rest is same with `pull_request` event handling.

+## Procedure 3.
+Push (PullRequest Merged)
+1. Repository owner merges the pull request.
+*Further: Auto merge should be enabled, like `tide` in Prow*
+2. The `push` event for the base branch is delivered to a webhook server.
+3. Webhook body (GitHub specific body) is converted to a generic webhook body structure.
+4. Webhook calls `Integrator` plugin, which is registered for the `push` event.
+5. `Integrator` plugin creates an `IntegrationJob`, referring to the `IntegrationConfig`'s `.spec.jobs.postSubmit` field.
+6. Rest is same with `pull_request` event handling.

 ## Important Facts